goetzrobin/spartan/CONTRIBUTING.md

 ### Setup

-SPARTAN uses [Yarn Classic](https://classic.yarnpkg.com/) to manage its dependencies.
+spartan uses [Yarn Classic](https://classic.yarnpkg.com/) to manage its dependencies.

 Before opening a pull request, run the following command from the root folder to make sure your development dependencies are up-to-date: